RIPS25-Analog/3D-Random-Placement/README.md

 - ```scale_to_right_size.py```: If the mesh of a screwdriver is 2 meters tall, this script helps rescale it back to a reasonable size --- the purpose of this is for simulating natural lighting.
 - ```export_obj.py```: Once we're done pre-editing the meshes, run this script to save the objects.
     - Supported format: ['.obj', '.gltf', '.glb']
-    - Has additional structure assumptions (see below)
+    - Has additional structure assumptions for Blender scene collections (see below)
 ```
 ├── Scene/
 |   ├── Scene Collection/